Miele Triflex HX1 vs. Dyson V12 Detect

 Dyson V12 battery

 Another similarity is the detachable battery.
-The Miele Triflex HX1 and Dyson V12 Detect batteries are detachable and have chargers that can charge them outside the vacuum.
+The Miele Triflex HX1 and Dyson V12 Detect batteries are detachable and can be charged outside the vacuum.

 So it’s possible to purchase an extra battery to extend the run time.